mkhamisani4/studynexus/README.md

-# studynexus
+StudyNexus

-GoodVibes Hackathon 2025
+Built by Mohammed Khamisani for the GoodVibes Hackathon 2025